drivendataorg/zamba/docs/docs/extra-options.md

 You can specify both of the above at once, just one, or neither.
 The example code feeds full-size images to MegadetectorLite, and then resizes images before running them through the neural network.

-To see all of the options that can be passed to the MegadetectorLite, see the `MegadetectorLiteYoloXConfig` class. <!-- TODO: add link to github code><!-->
+To see all of the options that can be passed to the MegadetectorLite, see the [`MegadetectorLiteYoloXConfig` class](api-reference/models-megadetector_lite_yolox.md#zamba.models.megadetector_lite_yolox.MegadetectorLiteYoloXConfig).

 ## Speed up training